Cognitive Behavioral Therapy (CBT)

 What can CBT help with?

-CBT shines a light on the ways your thoughts, feelings, and patterns of behavior might be linked to ongoing mental health struggles.
-It helps you to understand how your thoughts can affect your mood and behavior, and how your behavior can affect your thoughts and mood.
+Cognitive behavioral therapy shines a light on the ways your thoughts, feelings, and patterns of behavior might be linked to ongoing mental health struggles.
+Unpacking these cognitive distortions can help you better understand how your thoughts can affect your mood and behavior and how your behavior can affect your thoughts and mood.

 - Dealing with difficult emotions